fabiuslongo/pycaspar/README.md

 and asserted in the Clauses Knowledge Base.
 * _reason_: the agent will wait (until timeout) for one utterance in natural language to be converted in a single positive literal for querying the Clauses Knowledge Base.
+* _done_: the agent will end the cognitive phase (either _listen_ of _reason_) and will return in its idle state.

+The Clauses KB can be also fed/queried by the means of keyboard, through respectively the FEED and QUERY beliefs.

 Next the Clauses Knowledge base will be fed by the following utterances:
 * _Cuba is an hostile nation_